 Right now, foldable devices are just a sliver of the overall smartphone market share.
 But this will change in the coming years.
 According to a 2019 study by USA Today, 17% of iPhone users and 19% of Android users are excited about buying a phone with a foldable design.

 According to Statista, roughly 3.2 million foldable phones were shipped in 2019.
-This forecast is expected to reach 50 million units by 2022.
-For that growth to happen, 2021 will be a big year for foldables, which means app developers must plan accordingly.
+This forecast is expected to reach 50 million units in 2022.
+2022 will obviously be a big year for foldables, which means app developers must plan accordingly.

 3. 5G Technology